 26. See the Mothman Statue

-Mothman, the creature with the glowing red eyes, singlehandedly terrorized the town of Point Pleasant, plus a movie was made about it.
+Mothman, the creature with the glowing red eyes, singlehandedly terrorized the town of Point Pleasant, plus a movie (The Mothman Prophecies) was made about it.
+You can explore the Mothman Museum and take pictures of the legendary cryptiod sculpture minutes off the highway.

 27. Learn About the Rich and the Famous